Earthquakes on May 11, 2026

 6.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 54 km S of Whites City, New Mexico at 18:09 UTC on May 11, 2026.
-This was a shallow crustal earthquake, focused at 6.0 km depth.
+On May 11, 2026 at 18:09 UTC, a magnitude 2.2 earthquake struck 54 km S of Whites City, New Mexico.
+The event originated approximately 6.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 31.686°, -104.398°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11